aiidateam/aiida-tutorials/docs/source/sections/qe.rst

      The `details` view of a specific node of type ``BandsData``.

-We can see that the Explore Section can visualise the band structure stored in a ``BandsData`` node.
+We can see that the Explore Section can visualize the band structure stored in a ``BandsData`` node.
 It also shows (as it does for all types of nodes) the `AiiDA Provenance Browser` on its right.
 This tool allows us to easily explore the connections between nodes and understand, for example, how these results were obtained.
 For example, go to the ``CalcJob`` node that produced the band structure by finding the red square with the incoming link labeled ``output_band`` and clicking on it.